masyl/funex/README.md

 ## Roadmap
 - DONE - Whitespace support
 - DONE - Support for Multi-statement
+- DONE: Strict mode
+- Measure impact of uncompressible member names on gZipped version of the library
+- Fix ie9 support
+- Lower cyclomatic complexity : all functions under 5
+- Measure impact of uncompressible member names on gZipped version of the library
+- Refactoring: tokenHandler should manipulate a cursor object instead of multiple argument and return values
 - Support evaluation of async expressions with a standard callback
 - Syntax error on unclosed function calls and array gets
 - Syntax error on miss-use of ";"